raquelxmoss/gifery/README.md

-== Gifery
+# Gifery

 Currently, Gifery is a whole lot of nothing, but I have some grand plans.

 Users will be able to save and tag gifs from anywhere on the web, then access their gif library whenever they need to.
 No more saving gifs to a folder on your desktop like some sort of cavewoman.
+It's basically [Pocket](http://www.getpocket.com) for gifs.

-=== MVP
+## MVP
 A chrome extension that talks to an API and allows users to save, tag, and search their gifs.
 Gif urls can be inserted into a Facebook status, Tweet, or insightful Reddit comment with just one click.

-=== Eventually
+## Eventually
 World domination, obviously.

 Failing that: